MackenzieCard/Fetch/README.md

 # Fetch

-This is my final project for the Concordia Bootcamps Web Development Bootcamp.
+This is my final project for the Concordia University Web Development Bootcamp.

 The Goal of Fetch: